-We Approach the Lenten Journey A Lesson Plan for Youth
+WE APPROACH THE LENTEN JOURNEY A Lesson Plan for Youth

-by Presbytera Georget Photos
+Presbytera Georget Photos

-he manner in which we take a trip makes a big difference in how much we derive from our adventure and how much we enjoy ourselves.
+The manner in which we take a trip makes a big difference in how much we derive from our adventure and how much we enjoy ourselves.
 We would not go to the beach without sunblock; the outcome could be very painful.
 Just the same, we would not go skiing without the proper attire; we would freeze from the cold.
 The journey through Great Lent is the same in many ways.
 To experience everything the season has to offer, we must prepare for the journey.
 If you would like to take the challenge, this is your first step.